morellam-dev/cse-1322-programming-2/src/module_2/assignment_2/Pseudocode.md

         RETURN budget
     END METHOD

-    // Calculates the amount of leftover in budget
+    // Calculates the amount of leftover money in budget
     // If trip is over-budget, this value is negative.
     METHOD getSurplus()
         RETURN getBudget() - getTotalCost()